geopandas/pyogrio/docs/source/install.md

 ### PyPi

-This package is not yet available on PyPI because it involves compiled binary dependencies.
-We are planning to release this package on PyPI for Linux and MacOS.
+Ready-to-use (compiled) distributions are not yet available on PyPI because it depends on including compiled binary dependencies.
+We are planning to release compiled distributions on PyPI for Linux and MacOS relatively soon.

 We are unlikely to release Windows packages on PyPI in the near future due to the complexity of packaging binary packages for Windows.
+If you are interested in helping us develop a packaging pipeline for Windows, please reach out!

 ### Common installation errors

+If you install GeoPandas or Fiona using `pip`, you may encounter issues related to incompatibility of the exact GDAL library pre-installed with Fiona and the version of GDAL that gets compiled with Pyogrio (right now you do this manually).

-A driver error resulting from a `NULL` pointer exception like this:
+This may show up as driver error resulting from a `NULL` pointer exception like
+this:

 ```
 pyogrio._err.NullPointerError: NULL pointer error